 The available evidence suggests that, at this time, no review of the HRAs for the interaction of shad with fixed nets, drift nets, purse seine or ring-nets is required.
-Though response rates to D&S IFCA's netting survey and shad bycatch reporting initiatives were low, so is the number of vessels with permits to net that are based in the port of Plymouth.
-In addition, D&S IFCA is able to:-
+The number of vessels with permits to ring net that are based in the port of Plymouth is consistently low, and has declined over recent years, and VMS data suggest that only one vessel is actively fishing with ring nets in Plymouth Sound.
+The number of fishing trips by permitted vessels where possible ring netting activity was observed has been minimal, especially in recent years.